AkanimohOD19A/portfolio-nu/content/blogs/post-7.md

 author: "AfroLogicInsect"
 image: /images/blog-placeholder.png
 ---

+# Pt1 - Building a Drowsiness Detection Web App from scratch

 Have you ever wondered how to build a web app that can detect if you are feeling sleepy or alert?
 Do you want to learn how to use computer vision and machine learning to create a fun and useful project?
 Then this blog post is for you!
 In this post, we will see how to build a drowsiness detection web app from scratch, using _Python_, _LabelImg_, _PyTorch_ and _Streamlit_.